Kensington Market Specialty

 28 Kensington Ave, Kensington Market

-This beautiful, Scandinavian-style café centers around the Swedish tradition of 'fika'—which essentially means taking a break through the day for a coffee and small—ideally sweet—snack with friends or colleagues.
+This beautiful, Scandinavian-style café centers around the Swedish tradition of 'fika'—which essentially means taking a break through the day for a coffee and ideally sweet snack.
 The interior is an oasis of Scandi calm—all bleached wood, and greenery.
 (There's even a sweet nook lined with old books.)
-The menu is a healthy but deeply delicious mix of Nordic granola with stewed fruit, banana on toast, and signature Swedish treats like cinnamon and cardamom buns, alongside inventive riffs on classics like lavander-infused brownies and chamomile cookies.
+The menu is a healthy but deeply delicious mix of Nordic granola with stewed fruit, banana on toast, and signature Swedish treats like cinnamon and cardamom buns, alongside inventive riffs on classics like lavender-infused brownies and chamomile cookies.

 160 Baldwin St., Kensington Market